rajmytaj/TinyApp/README.md

 # TinyApp
-Is a web app that shortens urls.
-TinyApp was built using Node and Express.
+TinyApp is a full stack web application that was built using Node and Express that allows users to shorten urls.

 ### Screenshots
 !["image of registration page"](https://github.com/rajmytaj/TinyApp/blob/master/docs/register.png)